zack-schmidt/omnicalc_params/README.md

 ### Examples

-If you visit [http://localhost:3000/flexible/square/5](http://localhost:3000/flexible/square/5), you should see something like
+ - If I visit [http://localhost:3000/flexible/square/5](http://localhost:3000/flexible/square/5), I should see something like

     > ## Square
     >
     > The square of 5 is 25.

-If you visit [http://localhost:3000/flexible/square_root/8](http://localhost:3000/flexible/square_root/8), you should see something like
+ - If I visit [http://localhost:3000/flexible/square_root/8](http://localhost:3000/flexible/square_root/8), I should see something like

     > ## Square Root
     >
     > The square root of 8.0 is 2.83.

-If you visit [http://localhost:3000/flexible/random/50/100](http://localhost:3000/flexible/random/50/100), you should see something like
+ - If I visit [http://localhost:3000/flexible/random/50/100](http://localhost:3000/flexible/random/50/100), I should see something like

     > ## Random Number
     >
     > A random number between 50 and 100 is 87.

-If you visit [http://localhost:3000/flexible/payment/410/30/250000](http://localhost:3000/flexible/payment/34/60/30000), you should see something like
+ - If I visit [http://localhost:3000/flexible/payment/410/30/250000](http://localhost:3000/flexible/payment/34/60/30000), I should see something like

     > ## Payment
     >
     > A 30 year loan of $250000, with an annual interest rate of 4.1%, requires a monthly payment of $1208.00.

-**All of these should work no matter what I type into the flexible segments of the path (as long as I type integers).**
+**All of these should work no matter what integers I type into the flexible segments of the path.**

 Remember:

- - Rails places all user input in the `params` hash.
+ - **Rails places all user input in the `params` hash.**
  - You can use the `params` hash in your actions or your views.
  - Watch the server log to see what the `params` hash contains for any given request.